 accommodation in the area then first try a hotel

-types of accommodation to suit all tastes and pockets
+all types of accommodation to suit all tastes and

 straightforward and easy to use.
 Yes this site will

-it will go to help with the running costs of keeping
+but it will go to help with the running costs of

-the Guide going.
-The Hotels listing also includes
+keeping the Guide going.
+The Hotels listing also

-details of how far away the accommodation is located
+includes details of how far away the accommodation

-Access their Newcastle Hotels and Guest Houses page.
+Access their Exeter Hotels and Guest Houses page.